-It aims to build on the NSW Government's existing investment into the Astra Aerolab and create highly-skilled, long-term job opportunities that will attract investors, and strengthen the region's economy.
+It aims to build on the NSW Government's existing investment into the Astra Aerolab and create highly skilled, long-term job opportunities that will attract investors, and strengthen the region's economy.
 The Special Activation Precinct planning process will deliver coordinated and precinct-wide approach to addressing historical land constraints including flooding and drainage, which have acted as a barrier to development in the past.

-The new State Environmental Planning Policy - Activation Precincts SEPP and the masterplan will replace existing planning instruments.
+Th new State Environmental Planning Policy (Precincts-Regional) 2021 (Precincts-Regional SEPP) introduced on 1 March 2022 includes the State Environmental Planning Policy (Activation Precincts) 2020 (Activation Precincts SEPP) and will help streamline legislation.
 It will provide for environmental protection and performance, land uses and planning pathways.
 The goal is to undertake upfront assessment at a strategic level so industry and the community have certainty and clarity about what types of land uses and development can occur where.
-The draft masterplan is expected to go on public exhibition for comments and feedback in the first half of 2022.
+The draft masterplan is expected to go on public exhibition for comments and feedback in the first half of 2023.